 Weston Hospicecare is:

-– Continuing to care for patients with a life-limiting illness
+– Continuing to care for patients with a life-limiting or terminal illness

 – Implementing processes to prevent the coronavirus from reaching Jackson-Barstow House to protect patients, key working staff, visitors, volunteers and support staff.

-– Working tirelessly to generate revenue through virtual fundraising events
+– Working tirelessly to generate revenue through virtual fundraising and live events, where possible.